miguelmartin75/dotfiles/README.md

 All my personal dot files.

-# Prerequesites
+# Prerequisites

 Some of my *rc files require some pre-reqs.
-Here are the prerequsites:
+Here are the prerequisites:

 - Vundle
 	- Vundle is required to be installed for my vimrc.
 Please note that you must type `:BundleInstall`, after you have install Vundle.